 REUTER PIPE ORGAN

 Our warmly liturgical worship shares the historic and contemporary message of life in Christ.
-Although a variety of instruments help us make music, the pipe organ of Second Reformed Church is crucial to enlivening and deepening our worship.
-Unfortunately, the electrical mechanisms within our 44-year-old organ are wearing out.
-Also, the stationary organ console limits how the chancel is utilized.
+Although a variety of instruments help us make music, the pipe organ of Second Reformed Church is crucial to enlivening our worship.
+We are restoring the 44-year old organ and making the organ console moveable to further utilize the chancel.

 Organ restorations & improvements:

 - Restore organ console with new technology

 - Repair and maintain pipes and organ works